matthieudelaro/nvidia-docker-wiki/Using-nvidia-docker.md

 # Run CUDA on the remote host 10.0.0.1 using SSH with custom user and ports
 DOCKER_HOST='10.0.0.1:' NV_HOST='ssh://foo@10.0.0.1:22:80' nvidia-docker run cuda
 ```

-## Known limitations

-1. NVIDIA driver installation needs to exist on the same partition as the root of the Docker runtime.
-`nvidia-docker` internally needs to create hard links to some driver files.
-Because of this, you need the NVIDIA driver (usually found under `/usr`) to be on the same partition as the Docker root (`/var` by default).
-Possible workarounds includes installing your NVIDIA driver at a different location (see ``--advanced-options`` of the installer) or changing your Docker root directory (see `docker daemon -g`)